Isoparametric functions on exotic spheres: Non-existence results on exotic spheres

 where $T_1$, $T_2$,..., $T_{m(t)}$ are the principal distributions.
 On the other hand, we observe that each regular hypersurface $M_t$ is diffeomorphic to $S^{2n}$, since $M_t$ is a geodesic hypersphere of each of two focal points.
 Hence, the Euler characteristic classes satisfy

 However, the right side of the equality is equal to $0$, since $\mathrm{rank} T_k<2n$, each class $e(T_k)\in$ $H^{\mathrm{rank} T_k}(M_t)=H^{\mathrm{rank} T_k}(S^{2n})$ vanishes, for $k \in \{1, 2,..., m(t)\}$.
 That is a contradiction, which implies that $m(t)=1$ and the regular hypersurface $M_t$ is totally umbilical for any regular value $t$.
-The conclusion we hoped follows immediately from Proposition \ref{propno}. \end{proof} \begin{rem} According to \cite{HH67}, there exists an exotic Kervaire sphere $\Sigma^{4m+1}$ which has a cohomogeneity one action.
-Consequently, by a pretty observation in \cite{GT12}, $\Sigma^{4m+1}$ admits a totally isoparametric function $f$ under an invariant metric.
+The conclusion follows immediately from Proposition \ref{propno}. \end{proof} \begin{rem} According to \cite{HH67} and \cite{St96}, there exists at leat one exotic Kervaire sphere $\Sigma^{4m+1}$ which has a cohomogeneity one action.
+Consequently, by Proposition 2.3 in \cite{GT13}, $\Sigma^{4m+1}$ admits a totally isoparametric function $f$ under an invariant metric.
 However, each component of the focal set of $f$ is not just a point, but a smooth submanifold.
-Hence, the assumption on the focal set in Theorem \ref{nonisopara} is essential. \end{rem} Due to Theorem \ref{nonisopara}, it is reasonable to ask \begin{prob} Does there exist an even dimensional exotic sphere $\Sigma^{2n}(n>2)$ which admits a metric and a totally isoparametric function with 2 points as the focal set? \end{prob}
+Hence, the assumption on the focal set in Theorem \ref{nonisopara} is essential. \end{rem} Due to Theorem \ref{nonisopara}, it is reasonable to ask \begin{prob} Does there exist an even dimensional exotic sphere $\Sigma^{2n}$ $(n>2)$ which admits a metric and a totally isoparametric function with 2 points as the focal set? \end{prob}